 Check the Optimization Tips in the Google Play Console to see if there are countries where it’s already gaining popularity.

 Make sure you have a good understanding of any market you want to enter.
 Market Finder has lots of in-depth metrics to share on your target countries.
 Also check the ‘Data and insights for key countries’ section of The Going Global Playbook.
 Google Search and many free and paid-for third-party tools can help too.
 Also, consider reaching out to your community and sound out anyone living in the markets you are researching.

 Users want a personalized experience, and when you offer a localized app with translated text and localized graphics, they engage at a much deeper level.

 What are the different user behaviours in each market?

 Where and how are users accomplishing their goals and tasks with their devices?
-Their behavior likely differs when engaging with social media, shopping, communicating, search, productivity, utilities, banking, entertainment, and gaming.
-Market Finder can give you key global insights into areas such as online purchase behaviors, mobile sales, and use of smartphones in consumer purchases.
+Their behaviour likely differs when engaging with social media, shopping, communicating, search, productivity, utilities, banking, entertainment, and gaming.
+Market Finder can give you key global insights into areas such as online purchase behaviours, mobile sales, and use of smartphones in consumer purchases.